emineozsahin/Bioinformatics/Alignment.md

 + Not suitable for alignment of sequences with large internal indels
 + Output is suitable for extracting the snps using the software snp-sites

-Alignemnt of 147 SARS-CoV-2 whole genome sequences (29000bp) takes a very long time, so it is better to use queueing system.
+Alignment of 147 SARS-CoV-2 whole genome sequences (29000bp) takes a very long time, so it is better to use queueing system.

 ```
 module load nixpkgs/16.09  gcc/5.4.0 clustal-omega/1.2.4